William Newton Beecher

 The ushers were Lieut.
 M. R. Kelley of the Naval Academy, Lieut.
 W. P. E. Wadbrook, Naval Academy, Ensign W. J. Longfellow, U. S. S. Arizona, Ensign J. H. Griffin, U. S. Pennsylvania, Ensign P. D. Compton, U. S. S. Raleigh, and Ensign L. H. Burkhead, Naval Academy.

-10. Census in 1930 in Coronado, San Diego, CA, USA.
-17 The 1930 census recorded renting for $50 a month at 416 D Avenue: William G. Beecher Jr., lieutenant in U.S. Navy, 26, living with wife Carvilla, 23, and daughter Virginia, 1 year 11 months.
+10. Census in 1930 in Coronado, San Diego, CA. 17 The 1930 census recorded renting for $50 a month at 416 D Avenue: William G. Beecher Jr., lieutenant in U.S. Navy, 26, living with wife Carvilla, 23, and daughter Virginia, 1 year 11 months.
 Virginia was born in California and her parents and their parents in Maryland.

 11. Residence: Beecher, Wm.
 G (Carvilla B) USN r 416 D Avenue, San Diego, CA in 1930 in San Diego, San Diego, CA. 18